SHIP for International Students

 Health insurance compliance

 All international students and visa dependents are required to have UW–Madison approved health insurance coverage.
-You must enroll in SHIP or file a qualifying waiver by the compliance deadline unless you qualify for an automatic waiver (see “Automatic Waivers” section below).
+You must enroll yourself and any visa dependents in SHIP or file a qualifying waiver by the compliance deadline unless you qualify for an automatic waiver (see “Automatic Waivers” section below).

 Safeguarding your health